centic9/poi-fuzz/README.md

 ## XLSX2CSV

-Can re-use XLSX-corpus as the same files are processed here
+Can re-use XSSF-corpus as the same files are processed here

     mkdir corpusXSSF
     cp corpus/spreadsheet/* corpusXSSF/